 Faculty Writing Seminar: Teaching by Means of Writing

 The underlying assumptions for this faculty development seminar are that all disciplines want students to think well and that the process of writing can be an effective starting point for thinking: ergo, writing can be a useful teaching method, if our goal is to induce students to think.
 That’s all fine and good, of course, but how do we effectively incorporate writing into our teaching?
 This seminar is designed to work at responding to that question.
-We’ll do some background reading in and discussion of general pedagogy and writing pedagogy, but we’ll also do some hands-on work using our own syllabi and writing assignments and North Park student essays.
+We’ll do some background reading in and discussion of general pedagogy and writing pedagogy, but we’ll also do some hands-on work using our own syllabi/syllabuses and writing assignments and North Park student essays.
 This is a wonderful opportunity for sustained, in-depth conversation with colleagues from across the whole array of disciplines and for strategizing teaching plans for next year.
 Participants receive a modest stipend, and all books and copies are made available to you gratis.
 Contact Melissa Pavlik for further information.

 Assignment Review Services

-The Writing Center reviews writing prompts for faculty who would appreciate (anonymous) student feedback on writing assignments before circulating them in their classes.
-Faculty send their assignment to Melissa Pavlik, who removes identifying features, then circulates the assignment to seasoned Writing Advisors.
+The Writing Center reviews writing prompts for faculty who would appreciate (anonymous) student feedback on writing assignments before assigning them in their classes.
+Faculty send their assignment to Melissa Pavlik, who removes identifying features, and then circulates the assignment to seasoned WA’s.
 The WA’s review the assignments, write up their observations, and send comments back to Melissa.
 She removes identifying features from the comments and returns the commentary to the faculty member.
 Those who made use of this service in the past a) thought that their assignments were probably already in pretty good shape, and b) found the feedback useful anyway.
 Please allow at least two days’ lead-time.

-For more on designing effective assignments see “Suggestions for Dealing with Writing Assignments,” on our faculty resources page.
+For more on designing effective assignments see “Suggestions for Dealing with Writing Assignments” on our faculty resources page.

-Scheduling Writing Conferences for Non-Core Curriculum Classes
+Scheduling Writing Conferences for Non-Core Curriculum Classes (or Hybrid Conferencing)

 For Graduate Students